flamebousteur/terminal/README.md

 # terminal
-terminal recreate a functional terminal who can read escape sequences some C functions like printf() and putchar()
+terminal creates a functional terminal which can read escape sequences some C functions like printf() and putchar()

 read the documentation https://github.com/flamebousteur/terminal/wiki/doc